Gut Health And Your Skin

 The main job of probiotics, or good bacteria, is to maintain a healthy balance in your body.
 Think of it as keeping your body in neutral.

 Good bacteria keep you healthy by supporting your immune function and controlling inflammation.
-Certain types of good bacteria can also:

 Help your body digest food.